This article originally appeared on MIT News on May 2, 2017.

 “It is exciting to see MIT put together an effort to share emerging best practices across the world in education, especially in the primary and secondary education spaces.
 The need for new thinking in these sectors is pressing, especially in STEM, and MIT is perfectly poised to take on this challenge,” says Arthur Levine, president of the Woodrow Wilson Foundation.

 “Through J-WEL, we will forge new and long-lasting collaborations as we learn, share, and train together, using the assets developed at MIT as well as by leveraging the community convened by J-WEL,” says Sarma.
 “To borrow an idea expressed by philosophers and educators across the centuries: J-WEL will help to spark fires in students’ minds, and enable educators to spark solutions to their communities’ most demanding challenges.”

 “As we help young people prepare to navigate in an uncertain future, we cannot do so without reimagining learning at every level, inside and outside formal schooling.
 This is why our collaboration with MIT on online learning is critical to our strategy to educate and upskill Arab youth.
 We welcome J-WEL and look forward to being a part of its visionary work, and we applaud Community Jameel for this important educational investment,” says Maysa Jalbout, CEO of the Abdulla Al Ghurair Foundation for Education.

 The gift is part of MIT’s current $5 billion Campaign for a Better World and is consistent with Community Jameel’s focus on creating a better future.
 Abdul Latif Jameel Poverty Action Lab (J-PAL), established in 2003, seeks answers to poverty in a changing world.
-Abdul Latif Jameel World Water and Food Security Lab (J-WAFS), established in 2014, seeks answers to food and water scarcity issues as the population rises and global warming takes hold.
+Abdul Latif Jameel Water and Food Systems Lab (J-WAFS), established in 2014, seeks answers to food and water scarcity issues as the population rises and global warming takes hold.